rvardiashvili/GSIP/docs/API_REFERENCE.md

     $$ BPP_{io} \approx 4 \cdot N_{bands} $$

 **Total Footprint:** $$ BPP_{total} = BPP_{patches} + BPP_{logits} + BPP_{recon} + BPP_{metrics} + BPP_{io} + 200_{overhead} $$

+### `estimate_optimal_batch_size(model: torch.nn.Module, input_shape: Tuple[int, ...], dtype: torch.dtype, max_batch_size: int = 128, min_batch_size: int = 1, device: str = "cuda") -> int`
+**Reason:** Provides a heuristic to determine an optimal GPU batch size by measuring memory consumption for small batches.
+This helps in maximizing GPU utilization without encountering Out-Of-Memory (OOM) errors.

+**Key Parameters:**
+*   `model`: The PyTorch model for which to estimate batch size.
+*   `input_shape`: A tuple representing the shape of a single input to the model (excluding the batch dimension), e.g., `(num_bands, patch_height, patch_width)`.
+*   `dtype`: The data type of the input tensor (e.g., `torch.float32`).
+*   `max_batch_size`: The upper limit for the batch size search.
+*   `min_batch_size`: The lower limit for the batch size search.
+*   `device`: The device on which the model will run (e.g., "cuda").

+**Logic:** The function iteratively attempts to run a forward pass with increasing batch sizes.
+It catches CUDA OOM errors to identify the maximum sustainable batch size.
+This process involves:
+1. Initializing a small batch size.
+2. Attempting a forward pass with dummy data.
+3. If successful, increasing the batch size; if it fails due to OOM, reducing the batch size.
+4. Refining the search using a binary search-like approach or linear scan until an optimal batch size is found or limits are reached.

+**Output:** An integer representing the estimated optimal GPU batch size.

 ---